 Niobium is a special metal that is becoming indispensable in everyday life and for many high technology applications.

-For example, niobium as an alloying element is used in a wide range of materials and components, such as steel bridges, pipelines and car body components, nickel-based alloys for jet-engines and in more exotic alloys for body scanning magnets, biomedical prosthetics and electronic components.
+For example, niobium as an alloying element is used in a wide range of materials and components, such as steel buildings, bridges, pipelines and car body components, nickel-based alloys for jet-engines and in more exotic alloys for body scanning magnets, biomedical prosthetics, energy storage and electronic components.

 To recognise and celebrate the importance of niobium and its contribution to civilisation, the world’s leading niobium producer CBMM has initiated and sponsored, since 1979, a special international prize, the Charles Hatchett Award.
-This accolade, named after the discoverer of niobium, Charles Hatchett FRS, is awarded annually in association with the Institute of Materials, Minerals and Mining (IOM3) for published research on the science and technology of niobium.
+This accolade, named after the discoverer of niobium, Charles Hatchett FRS, is awarded annually in association with the Institute of Materials, Minerals and Mining (IOM3) for published research on the science and technology of niobium and niobium-based materials.

 The Charles Hatchett Award Prize